 For residential properties, you can get a loan that is up to 80% of your property’s purchase price or valuation for HDB-granted loans, and 75% for bank loans.

-But as a business, you are not subject to the same Total Debt Servicing Ratio (TDSR) requirements.
+But as a business, you are not subject to TDSR, but banks will still assess your repayment ability and overall risk profile.
 As mentioned, how much you can loan is dependent on your financial standing.
-For commercial property loans, you may even be able to obtain a bank loan at a higher Loan-to-Value (LTV) limit of 80%.
+For commercial property loans, you may be able to obtain up to around 70 – 80% LTV, depending on the bank and risk profile.

 Commercial Property Singapore: What Is the Loan Tenure Duration?